On the Reliability of Cue Conflict and Beyond: Experiments

-\textbf{Learning strategies and hypothesis:} We consider 32 ImageNet-1k pretrained models, all based on the same ResNet-50 architecture \cite{he2016deep}.
+We consider 32 ImageNet-1k pretrained models, all based on the same ResNet-50 architecture~\cite{he2016deep}.
 As a baseline, we use a model trained with random cropping only.
 Each model applies one additional training strategy on top of this baseline setup.
-The strategies are as follows (full details are provided in \Aref{app_sec:model_across_train}, and visual examples are shown in \Aref{app_sec:learning_strategies_example}):
+The strategies are as follows (see \Aref{app_sec:model_across_train} and \ref{app_sec:learning_strategies_example} for more details and examples, respectively): \begin{itemize} \item \textbf{Shape augmentation} explicitly promotes shape-based recognition by exposing models to conflicting cues and enforcing correct shape prediction.
+We use three models~\cite{geirhos2018imagenet, li2020shape} following this strategy.